 Summit Attendee 1: We will need a drink.
 Thanks!

 Killian Vigna: So we have Johnny S. from over in the UK, I’m guessing?

 Johnny S.: Yep.

 Killian Vigna: Very good, and this is your first year at Phorest’s Summit?

 Killian Vigna: And how did you find it?

-Killian Vigna: And was there anyone you were looking forward to most when you first looked at the agenda, or just come with open mind?
+Killian Vigna: And was there anyone you were looking forward to most when you first looked at the agenda, or you just came with an open mind?

-Vox Pop, Johnny S.: I was just coming with an open mind, to be honest.
-So one of my favorite subjects is the personality testing and it’s something that we’re doing in the salon, so it was really nice.
+Johnny S.: I was just coming with an open mind, to be honest.
+So one of my favourite subjects is personality testing, and it’s something that we’re doing in the salon, so it was really nice.

 Killian Vigna: DiSC?

 Johnny S.: Yes, with Mel.
 So I loved Mel, thought she was mega.
 But I loved Heather earlier, so she had a really good impact.
 I liked all of that.
 So that will change the way that I start my day now.
 ‘Cause we do a huddle at the moment, but I will definitely put some stuff into practice that she suggested.